-The obtained result indicates that the kinetic freeze-out temperature is in the range 120 - 140 MeV and that the maximum flow velocity is about 0.7 - 0.75c (see Fig. 6).
+The obtained result indicates that the kinetic freeze-out temperature is in the range 120 - 140 MeV and that the maximum flow velocity is about 0.7 - 0.75c (see Fig. 5).
 The first quantity is lower than the temperature of the chemical freeze-out indicating that, as expected, the freeze-out of particle ratios occurs earlier than the kinetic freeze-out.
 The transverse flow velocity is larger than that observed at SPS energies.
 This is consistent with a large initial density of the system created at the RHIC.

-3. High $p_T$ suppression
+3. High p_T suppression

-Particles with high $p_T$ (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
+Particles with high p_T (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
 In high energy nucleon-nucleon reactions hard scattered partons fragment into jets of hadrons.
 However, in nucleus-nucleus collision hard scattered partons travel in the medium.
-If the medium is QGP the partons will lose a large fraction of their energy by induced gluon radiation, effectively leading to suppression of jet production.
-Experimentally this phenomenon, known as a Jet Quenching, will be observed as a depletion of high $p_T$ region in hadron spectra.
+If the medium is QGP the partons will lose a large fraction of their energy by induced gluon radiation, effectively leading to suppression of jet production 19.
+Experimentally this phenomenon, known as a Jet Quenching, will be observed as a depletion of the high p_T region in hadron spectra.

-The measure commonly used to study the medium effects is called the nuclear modification factor, $R{AA}$ .
-It is defined as a ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of hard collisions, and the particle yield produced in elementary nucleon-nucleon collision:
+The measure commonly used to study the medium effects is called the nuclear modification factor, R{AA} .
+It is defined as a ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of binary collisions, and the particle yield produced in elementary nucleon-nucleon collision:

-$$R{AA} = \frac{Yield(AA)}{N{coll} \times Yield(NN)} \tag{2}$$
+$$R{AA} = \frac{Yield(AA)}{N{coll} \times Yield(NN)}$$ (2)

-As mentioned above, at the high $p_T$ the particle production is dominated by the hard scattering, so in the absence of nuclear effects (when the nucleus-nucleus collision reduces to the superposition of elementary collisions) we expect $R{AA}$ to be 1.
-At low $\mathbf{p}T$ , where the production rate scales rather with $\mathbf{N}{part}\;\mathbf{R}{AA}$ should converge to $N{part}/N{coll}$ which is roughly 1/3 for Au + Au at RHIC energies. $R{AA} < 1$ at high $p_T$ 's will indicate the suppression which, as has been discussed, is the indication for the Jet Quenching.
+As mentioned above, at the high p_T the particle production is dominated by hard scatterings, so in the absence of nuclear effects (when the nucleus-nucleus collision reduces to the superposition of elementary collisions) we expect R{AA} to be 1.
+At low \mathbf{p}T , where the production rate scales rather with $\mathbf{N}{part}~\mathbf{R}{AA}$ should converge to N{part}/N{coll} which is roughly 1/3 for central Au + Au at RHIC energies.
+R{AA} < 1 at high p_T 's will indicate the suppression which, as has been discussed, is the indication for the Jet Quenching.
 At SPS there is no suppression, in fact it is well known that there is enhancement for $p_T > 2 \text{ GeV/c}$ and this so called Cronin effect is attributed to initial multiple scattering of reacting partons.
-The nuclear modification factors constructed from the hadron spectra measured by BRAHMS are presented in Figure 7.
-The elementary collision reference spectrum is from $p + \bar{p}$ reactions measured by UA1 experiment at CERN At mid-rapidity for central collisions we see a clear suppression in the high $p_T$ region.
-For peripheral collisions there is no suppression as expected and we see the nice scaling consistent with number of hard scattering.
+The nuclear modification factors constructed from the hadron spectra measured by BRAHMS are presented in Figure 6.
+The elementary collision reference spectrum is from p + p \bar{p} reactions measured by UA1 experiment at CERN 21 At mid-rapidity for central collisions we see a clear suppression in the high p_T region.
+For peripheral collisions there is no suppression as expected and we see the nice scaling consistent with number of binary scattering.
 At rapidity 2.2 we observe the same trend however because of large systematic uncertainty from the reference spectra the systematic errors (shaded areas) are large.
-To limit these errors we defined the $R{CP}$ which is a scaled particle yield at central collisions to the scaled yield at the peripheral collisions. $R{CP}$ shows suppression at both studied rapidities $^{20}$ .
+To limit these errors we defined the R{CP} which is a scaled particle yield at central collisions to the scaled yield at the peripheral collisions.
+R{CP} shows suppression at both studied rapidities 20.